A systematic characterisation of canopy density based on turbulent-structure penetration: Measuring the penetration of turbulence into the canopy

 \subsection{Identification of background structures}

+\rgm{To investigate the penetration of the overlying background turbulence, we focus on structures of intense pointwise $u'v'$ \citep{lozano2012three,lozano2014time}, because of their importance in momentum transport.
+The temporal evolution of these structures has been thoroughly studied by \cite{lozano2014time}; here we are only concerned with whether they penetrate into the canopy at any given instant, and the extent of their penetration, regardless of their dynamics, and as such we do not consider their preceding or subsequent evolution.}

-To investigate turbulence penetration, we focus on structures of intense pointwise $u'v'$ from the overlying flow, because of their importance in momentum transport.
-The Reynolds shear stress $u'v'$ can be categorised into four quadrants depending on the signs of the fluctuating velocity components $u'$ and $v'$ \citep{wallace1972wall, willmarth1972structure, lozano2012three, lozano2014effect}.
-The quadrants Q1, Q2, Q3, and Q4 represent outward interactions $(u'>0, v'>0)$, ejections $(u'<0, v'>0)$, inward interactions $(u'<0, v'>0)$, and sweeps $(u'>0, v'<0)$, respectively.
-Depending on the density regime, turbulent structures from different quadrants can have different intensities and locations \citep{brunet2020turbulent}.
-For certain canopies, the element-induced structures can merge with the background structures from the overlying flow, which may misleadingly suggest that the background turbulence penetrates deeply into the canopy.
-To prevent this, we filter out the element-coherent signal spectrally to isolate the background structures.
+\rgm{Just like the background turbulence can exhibit structures of intense $u'v'$, the other flow components in figure \ref{fig:poggi} can as well, including the element-coherent flow.
+Its structures can merge with those from the background turbulence and, if the merger is identified as a single structure, misrepresent the background turbulence as penetrating more deeply into the canopy than it actually does. } To prevent this, we first filter out the element-coherent signal to isolate the background structures.

-As depicted in figure \ref{fig:uvster}$(a)$, element-induced coherent flows typically are formed by stem-scale eddies in the wake of each obstacle.
+As depicted in figure \ref{fig:uvster}(\aaa), \rgm{element-coherent} coherent flows typically are formed by stem-scale eddies in the wake of each obstacle.
 A similar pattern for stem-scale eddies is also observed in \cite{poggi2004effect} and \cite{sharma2020scaling_a} for sparse canopies.
-As shown in figure \ref{fig:uvster}$(b)$, element-induced top-shedding eddies can also form.
+As shown in figure \ref{fig:uvster}(\bbb), \rgm{element-coherent} top-shedding eddies can also form.
 Note that the latter are different from the canopy-scale, mixing-layer-like eddies induced by the inflectional mean profile \citep{raupach1996coherent, nepf2012flow}.
-The element-induced, coherent flows shown in figures \ref{fig:uvster}$(a,b)$ are not part of the penetrating turbulence from the overlying background flow, and we therefore filter them out before measuring turbulence penetration.
-A conventional method to obtain the background flow is through triple decomposition \citep{reynolds1972mechanics},
+The element-induced, element-coherent flows shown in figures \ref{fig:uvster}(\aaa, \bbb) are not part of the penetrating turbulence from the overlying background flow, and we therefore filter them out before measuring turbulence penetration.